phaubertin/jinue/doc/syscalls/send.md

 * JINUE_EBADF if the specified descriptor is invalid, or does not refer to an IPC endpoint, or is closed.
+* JINUE_EPERM if the descriptor does not have send permissions on the IPC endpoint.
 * JINUE_EIO if the IPC endpoint no longer exists.
 * JINUE_E2BIG if a receiving thread attempted to receive the message but it was too large for its receive buffer(s).